3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 - If the interpolation method of an elements of type \<channelfromimage3d> is "linear", sampling it at an arbitrary (u,v,w) returns the floating point defined by trilinearly interpolating between the eight closest points coordinates which transforms back to voxel centers in the 3D image resource.

     _Figure 3-3: filter attributes "nearest" (a) and "linear" (b).
 The image3d of Figure 2-1 used is reused in this example.
-The region showns is clipped at w=0.75, v=1/6 and u=3.
-The grey box indicaes the UVW unit box.
+The region shown is clipped at w=0.75, v=1/6 and u=2.
+The grey wireframe box indicates the UVW unit box.
 The tilesyle is "wrap" in all directions.
     ![Tilestyle mirror](images/filter.png)

 **`offsetvalue` and `scalevalue`**: